Sholofly/lghorizon/README.md

 A media player component for Home Assistant that controls each LG Horizon Settopbox in your account.
 After configuration you should see:
 - one media player entity for each physical device in your account.
-- one sensor entity with the used recording capacity
+- one sensor entity with the used recording capacity, only if recording is enabled

-### Features only available in latest Beta version:

 - Media browser enabled for recordings
 - Extended logging
 ## Supported countries and providers